-If it’s within your budget, consider contributing more to your retirement accounts, starting with your 401k.
-Many employers offer a 401k match, so put in at least enough to equal the maximum match.
+If it’s within your budget, consider contributing more to your retirement accounts, starting with your 401K.
+Many employers offer a 401K match, so put in at least enough to equal the maximum match.
 (A common employer match is 6% of your salary.)
-You may also want to consider contributing to an IRA, even if your employer offers a 401k plan.
-“IRAs often have additional benefits, including more investment choices, tax advantages, and more flexibility about when to contribute—including for the previous year if you haven’t already filed your taxes,” said Matt Schneider, Investment Advisor for SELCO Investment & Retirement Services.
+You may also want to consider contributing to an IRA, even if your employer offers a 401K plan.
+“IRAs often have additional benefits, including more investment choices, tax advantages, and more flexibility about when to contribute—including for the previous year if you haven’t already filed your taxes,” said Matt Schneider, CFS Financial Advisor for SELCO Investment & Retirement Services.

 Fast-track your debt payoff

 Repaying all your debt isn’t always realistic in a short period of time, so an alternative is to speed up the process a little.
 Try dropping in an extra $50 or $100 per month toward your debt bills and go from there.
 And there are always the popular avalanche or snowball methods to knock down what you owe.

 Trim the fat (cutting back on bad money habits)

 We all have bad money habits—buying a bigger TV than we need, dining out too often, using credit to cover food or rent.
 Referring to your spending log, identify the bad habits and take a disciplined approach to eradicating them.
 If the impulse to indulge is too strong, consider bringing in outside support from a friend or family member.

 Whether it’s not saving soon enough for your retirement or taking on too much student-loan debt, we all have regrets when it comes to personal finance.
 Take a close look at your financial performance from the previous year and start making any needed adjustments.
 Did you overspend?
 Take out too many loans?
 Figure out what you could have done to minimize the financial damage and bring those lessons into the new year.